BurntBeefBurrito/CS30-final/reflection.md

 - dont overestimate your time in class

 ## What was the hardest part?
 Or as I'll interpret it; what parts were challenging, but still got solved?
-- Understanding VScode and Githubs quirks, since I might have lost a bit of code over time while working at home a bit
+- Understanding VScode and Githubs quirks, also I might have lost a bit of code over time while working at home a bit
 - A close second had to have been basic mathematics, like for the map writers "scrollbar" at the right, or note speed, I swear I forgot algebra

 ## Did I complete everything in my need to have list?